lsst-dm/dmtn-155/index.rst

 Support subcategory for questions relating to the Rubin Science Platform.

-These categories are monitored by DM team members, and all new posts appear in the LSSTC Slack channel `#dm-support` to help us coordinate responses.
+These categories are monitored by DM-SST members, and all new posts appear in the LSSTC Slack channel `#dm-support` to help us coordinate responses.

 As a side note, there is a category for Data Management, but in most cases it would be inappropriate to direct a user to this category.